natnaeldejenekebede/ProSync-Notes/README.md

 ## **👨🏻‍💻 Continuous Integration and Deployment with Jenkins**

-The Budget Management API includes a Jenkins pipeline for continuous integration and deployment.
+The CollabNote API also includes a Jenkins pipeline for continuous integration and deployment.

 1. **Pipeline Configuration:** The `Jenkinsfile` defines the CI/CD pipeline stages, including code checkout, dependency installation, testing, building, and deployment.
 Add it to the root of the project.